rwth-acis/Serious-Game-Framework/README.md

 ## Development

-The main files of this project are the _serious\_game\_framework.js_, which contains the game logic as well as functions to interract with the Gleaner API and build the user profile, and _collector.js_ of the gleaner-frontend module gleaner-data, which contains all functions to calculate the statistics, the highscore and the experience level.
+The main files of this project are the _serious\_game\_framework\_new.js_, which contains the game logic as well as functions to interact with the Gleaner API and build the user profile, and _collector.js_ of the gleaner-frontend module gleaner-data, which contains all functions to calculate the statistics, the highscore and the experience level.
+The Javascript files in assets/scripts folder contain Game Designer View and Assessmnet System View logic.

 ## Planned Features

 We are looking to...

-+ finish the game designer view to allow educators to create and publish games
 + add an optional division per day for all statistics.
 + add more usage statistics for administrators.
 + add a possibility to re-add badges to the Mozilla Backpack.
-+ add a Feedback form to the application.
 + add more (meaningful) badges.